modernweb-dev/rocket/site/pages/10--docs/20--basics/80--hydration.rocket.md

 # Hydration

 By default all components are only rendered on the server.
-This however means those components are "static" and can not add interactivity.
+However, this means those components are "static" and can not add interactivity.

 To add interactivity to your component you can either render it only on the client or you can render on the server and `hydrate` it on the client.